vincentsmuda/acf-hotspots/readme.md

 An extension for the Advanced Custom Fields plugin for Wordpress.
 If you would like to use, grab the acf-hotspots folder and put it into your plugins directory.

 ##Notes
-- Only supports ACF v5 which means currently the free version is not supported.
+- Only supports ACF v5 which means the free version of ACF is not supported.